 Divorce and custody lawsuits bring out the worst in parents.
-These stressful times can cause parents to do unthinkable things to make the other parent look better than the other in the eyes of the court.
-This is what is known as the malicious parent syndrome, which is not a mental disorder but rather is used to describe the type of behavior by parents undergoing a family lawsuit.
+These stressful times can cause parents to do unthinkable things to make the other parent look better than the other in the court's eyes.
+This is known as the malicious parent syndrome, which is not a mental disorder but rather is used to describe the type of behavior by parents undergoing a family lawsuit.

-In malicious parent syndrome one parent attempts to punish the other parent and can even go to far measures to harm or deprive their children from the other parent by placing the other parent in a bad light.
-This syndrome is most known as “malicious mother syndrome” but can be committed by both mothers and fathers which is why it is also generally termed “malicious parent syndrome”.
+In malicious parent syndrome, one parent attempts to punish the other parent and can even go too far to harm or deprive their children of the other parent by placing the other parent in a bad light.
+This syndrome is most known as "malicious mother syndrome" but can be committed by both mothers and fathers, also generally termed "malicious parent syndrome."
 Malicious parent syndrome can also be termed as parental alienation as they are very similar and sometimes used interchangeably.

 Malicious Parent Syndrome Factors